Date amended:

 Where a delegate is not satisfied they have sufficient information upon which to base a decision that a person reasonably requires attendant care services, an assessment should be arranged by an independent and qualified medical professional or rehabilitation service provider with specialist skills, such as an Occupational Therapist.

 As part of the assessment, consideration should always be given to the purchase of aids and appliances that may enable a person to perform normal activities of daily living themselves.
 This facilitates a greater degree of independence for the client, improves their overall ability to function normally in the community and aligns with DVA’s focus on whole-of-person rehabilitation and promotion of independence and self-management.
-Further information about aids and appliances through RAP, including the one-off approval process for non-scheduled items, can be found in chapter 10.2 of the Rehabilitation Policy Library.
+Further information about aids and appliances through RAP, including the one-off approval process for non-scheduled items, can be found in chapter 10.2 of this Library.

 While the need for attendant care services may be identified through a rehabilitation assessment, the provision of attendant care services is not dependent on participation in a rehabilitation program.
 It is however, desirable that attendant care services are delivered as part of a "package of support" that may include rehabilitation supports, to facilitate the client’s recovery and independence and ensure that their whole of person needs are met more effectively.
 This is particularly important where a client has severe impairments due to their service injury or disease.